akhilsathyan07/terraform-eks-aws-codepipeline/README.md

-# terraform-eks-aws-codepipeline
+# EKS-ALB
-terraform code for creating eks cluster - aws-codepipeline
+This is a repository contains terraform code for eks deployment and had alb ingress controller.